-We will work with C/CAG's member agencies on the various control programs for mercury and PCBs via the Stormwater Committee and through the Old Industrial PCBs Workgroup, which was formed to address activities related to the program for enhanced control measure implementation in old industrial areas (Subprovisions C.11.c. and C.12.c.).
-As needed, this workgroup's scope will be expanded to address activities related to other control programs for mercury and PCBs (e.g., source identification, PCBs in electrical utility equipment, PCBs in roadway and bridge infrastructure, and building materials management during demolition).
-Further, coordination of PCBs and mercury control programs at the regional level will occur through the BAMS Collaborative Monitoring and Pollutants of Concern (MPC) subcommittee.
+We will work with C/CAG's member agencies on the various control programs for mercury and PCBs via the Stormwater Committee and through the PCBs Workgroup, which was formed to address activities related to the program for enhanced control measure implementation in old industrial areas (Subprovisions C.11.c and C.12.c).
+This workgroup's scope was expanded in FY 2024-25 to address activities related to other control programs for mercury and PCBs (e.g., source identification, PCBs in electrical utility equipment, PCBs in roadway and bridge infrastructure, and building materials management during demolition).
+Further, coordination of PCBs and mercury control programs at the regional level will occur through the BAMSC MPC Subcommittee.

-For cost-effective implementation, this PCBs and Mercury Load Reduction task will be closely coordinated with the GI Planning efforts (Task SMC614) and the Water Quality Monitoring efforts (Task SMC617).
+For cost-effective implementation, this PCBs and Mercury Load Reduction task will be closely coordinated with the GI Planning efforts (Task SMC714) and the Water Quality Monitoring efforts (Task SMC717).

 Lisa Sabin will serve as the task leader for Mercury and PCBs Load Reduction.
 Kevin Huniu with EOA and Steve Carter with Paradigm will also play key roles.
-EOA has extensive experience assisting Bay Area municipalities over the past 20+ years to characterize the urban landscape and begin identifying sources and controls for mercury and PCBs.
+EOA has extensive experience assisting Bay Area municipalities over the past 20+ years to characterize the urban landscape and identify sources and controls for mercury and PCBs.
 During that time, we have conducted numerous related projects for SMCWPPP and other countywide stormwater programs.
-EOA has also taken a lead role coordinating these efforts regionally through the former BASMAA MPC Committee, which is now the BAMSC MPC Subcommittee.
+EOA has also taken a lead role coordinating these efforts regionally through the BAMSC MPC Subcommittee.
 EOA staff also served as key members of the C.11/12 workgroup with Water Board staff that was formed to develop the control programs for mercury and PCBs in MRP 3.0.
 As such we are intimately familiar with the requirements in MRP 3.0 for mercury and PCBs control programs.

-Throughout MRP 2.0, EOA provided leadership and guidance on multiple BASMAA regional projects focused on mercury/PCBs controls and permit compliance.
+Throughout MRP 2.0, EOA provided leadership and guidance on multiple BASMAA (now BAMSC) regional projects focused on mercury/PCBs controls and permit compliance.
 EOA led a consultant team that developed guidance materials and protocols for Bay Area municipalities implementing new programs required by the MRP to manage PCBs-containing materials and wastes during building demolition.
 EOA has continued to assist both SCVURPPP and SMCWPPP on implementing these programs and gathering data needed to evaluate their PCBs load reduction effectiveness.
 EOA also led the team that collected and analyzed infrastructure caulk samples for PCBs as required in MRP 2.0.
 EOA developed and implemented the work plan for the regional Stressor/Source Identification (SSID) project on PCBs in electrical utilities and prepared the final report for submission to the Water Board on behalf of all MRP permittees.